 ADAMHS Board of Cuyahoga County

-Some will only experience one depressive episode in a lifetime, but for most, depressive disorder recurs.
+Some will only experience one depressive episode in their lifetime, but for most, the episodes recur.
 Without treatment, episodes may last a few months to several years.

-An estimated 16 million American adults—almost 7% of the population—had at least one major depressive episode in the past year.
-People of all ages and all racial, ethnic and socioeconomic backgrounds experience depression, but it does affect some groups more than others.
+About 15.5% of U.S. adults experience major depressive disorder in a given year.
+People of all ages and all racial, ethnic and socioeconomic backgrounds experience depression, but it does appear to be more prevalent in some groups than others.

 Symptoms